GsDevKit/Seaside31/README.md

 ## Loading into Gemstone

-1. [Upgrade to GLASS 1.0-beta.9.3][1]
+1. [Upgrade to GLASS1][1]
 2. Install Seaside 3.1:

-Install the master HEAD version:
+Install the latest commit from the master branch:
   ```Smalltalk
   GsDeployer deploy: [
     Metacello new